woocommerce/woocommerce-gateway-paypal-express-checkout/readme.txt

 This plugin supports payments using both credit and debit cards as well as PayPal.

-= Does this support recurring payments, like for subscriptions? =

-Yes!

 = Does this support Checkout with PayPal from the cart view? =

 Yes!